siiiiiiiiiii/LSTM-with-Attention-for-Log-Return-Prediction/README.md

 ➡️ [logreturn-predictor.streamlit.app](https://logreturn-predictor.streamlit.app)

-> ⚠️ **Note**: Most predicted log-returns are close to 0.000xx due to model limitations and conservative training.
-Improving directional sensitivity and signal strength is part of ongoing work.
+> ⚠️ **Note**: Most predicted log-returns ≈ 0.000xx due to conservative training and MSE loss.
+I’m improving this with better features and loss functions — while ensuring Sharpe, Sortino, and max drawdown remain stable

 This project builds a **deep learning model with LSTM and Attention** to forecast daily log-returns of Google (GOOG) stock.
 It integrates: